akash-network/terraform-provider-akash/docs/index.md

 ## Example Usage

+To use the provider with your current environment settings simply use it with an empty configuration:
 ```terraform
 provider "akash" {}
 ```
 Remember to set all the required variables for the provider to work properly:

 | Variable                | Description                                                      |